-As long as your skin isn’t easily sensitive, you have more options when it comes to selecting skin care products.
+As long as your skin isn’t easily sensitive, you have more options when it comes to choosing products.
 It’s important to focus on investing in products that will be gentle on your skin.
-You also want to ensure your skin remains protected by using sunscreen with at least an SPF of 30 every day.
+You also want to ensure your skin remains protected by using sunscreen with at least an SPF of 30 every morning.

-Combination skin is typically characterized by an oily T-Zone (forehead and nose) and either normal or dry skin on the rest of your face.
+Combination skin is characterized by an oily T-Zone (forehead + nose) and normal or dry skin on the rest of your face.
 If you have combination skin, you may have an oily T-Zone but experience dryness on your cheeks.

 You may notice that you have larger pores on your nose and forehead, however, they are smaller or barely visible everywhere else.
-At times your skin may become dry with flaky patches, or you can experience oily skin that is more prone to breakouts.
+At times your skin may become dry with flaky patches, or you’ll experience oily skin that is more prone to breakouts.

 - Mineral Oil

-To effectively care for dry skin, you need to invest in a gentle cleanser and ensure you moisturize your skin regularly.
-It may be necessary to apply a nourishing moisturizer every morning and night.
+To effectively care for dry skin, you need to use a gentle cleanser and moisturize regularly.
 A good ingredient to look for in your products is Hyaluronic Acid.
-This ingredient helps with your skin’s moisture retention!
+This ingredient helps improve your skin’s moisture retention!

-If you find out your skin type is oily, you may tend to look and feel oily even after you wash your face.
-Your skin will feel greasy, look shiny, and blemishes are more common.
-The oily skin type has excess sebum secreted by the sebaceous glands underneath the facial skin.
+If you find out your skin type is oily, you may tend to look and feel greasy even after you wash your face.
+Your skin will look shiny and blemishes are more common.
+Oily skin has excess sebum secreted by the sebaceous glands underneath the facial skin.

 No matter what your skin type is, it’s important to follow these tips:

-- Always wear sunscreen whether it’s sunny or cloudy.
+- Always wear sunscreen.
 You want to keep your skin protected at all times.
-Here is one of my favorite sunscreens to use: Black Girl Sunscreen.

-- Eat a good diet and drink plenty of water to ensure you stay hydrated.
-You can use some of the best skin care products, however, if you aren’t eating right or drinking water, you will still have issues with your skin.
+- Eat a good diet and drink plenty of water to stay hydrated.
+You can use some of the best products, however, if you aren’t eating right or drinking water, you will still have issues with your skin.